 Her work has been exhibited at Art Share L.A. in the downtown Los Angeles Arts District, the Fine Arts Gallery at California State University, Los Angeles, and throughout the state.
 Her art has been published in Spectrum, the Sand Canyon Review, and the East Jasmine Review.
 Her scientific research has been published in the Bulletin of the Southern California Academy of Sciences.

 Imperial Geographies: How Pollution, Labor, and Border Policy Create the Modern Salton Sea and Imperial Valley has been presented at Imperial Valley Desert Museum and the Pacific Ancient and Modern Language Association Conference in Los Angeles, California.
 It will further be exhibited at L.A.
 Artcore, Steppling Gallery at San Diego State University-Imperial Valley, and Nervous Ghost Press’s Community Art Space.

 She hopes that her work draws others to venture out on their own journeys to places that will become just as important to them as they are to her.

 I want my work to bring people into the natural world.
-I try to capture the feeling of standing on the beach in Monterey – of feeling the breeze flow through the cypress as it makes its way to the ocean at my back – so that others can feel the tranquility of those moments as well.
+I try to capture the feeling of standing on the beach in Monterey – of feeling the breeze that flows through cypress as it makes its way to the crashing ocean waves, and the tingle of sunlight turning the Sierran peaks orange and pink in the freezing morning air– so that others can feel the tranquility of those moments as well.
 I want people to see the life that pikas bring to the Beartooth Summit, so high and cold that only they and the mountain goats, who lick salt from the frozen road, can survive.
 I hope that my work draws others to venture out on their own journeys, to places that will become just as important to them.